Groups and Pools

 andpassword

 in the group level.
-If you do so, the values will be automatically replicated (unless overriden, of course) on the pools of that group.
+If you do so, the values will be automatically replicated (unless overridden, of course) on the pools of that group.
 This might be convenient if you have a long list of pools with the same username.

-Last, but not least, you can change group and pool configuration programatically, via API.
+Last, but not least, you can change group and pool configuration programmatically, via API.
 If you want to go on that route, look at the addpool, removepool, enablepool/disablepool, addgroup, removegroup and groupquota commands for further information.

 How quotas work